open-telemetry/opentelemetry.io/content/en/blog/2023/end-user-q-and-a-04.md

 available to the community.

 "A lot of the metrics work resulted in big performance boosts for OTel metrics," he says.
 "Like OTel Go metrics.
-It also has given the Stats folks some ideas about how descriptive the API should be for various features.
+It also has given the Statsd folks some ideas about how descriptive the API should be for various features.
 So things like Views and the use of Views is something we used heavily early in the migration."